 A car’s performance is truly tested in lousy conditions, winter included.
 You should be aware of its capabilities in the snow.
 You should know the type of four-wheel-drive you have, anti-lock-brakes, traction control, and stability control.
-This is because all of these will be truly tested in this conditions.
+This is because all of these will be truly tested in these conditions.

 It is not such a bad idea to drive around in a snowy, empty parking lot just so you can know what to expect from your car on the road.

-24. Keep your distance
+24. Keep Your Distance